 "Love bumps", "Reverse bi-tension rands", "P3 Platforms", and "S-heels."
 This may sound like a list of fancy terms invented to sell more shoes, but they actually represent a significant leap forward in climbing shoe design.
 In the past, the shoes that performed the best were often the ones you could wear the tightest, compromising comfort (and foot health) for edging power.
 Now, innovative designs from all the major brands can give us performance without pain.

 Leather slipper style shoes score great for comfort.
 The Five Ten Moccasyms feature a flat sole in a model made from stretchable leather with a relaxed fit.
-Together these features achieve considerable comfort but the design compromises edging performance too much for our testers.
+Together these features achieve considerable comfort but the design compromises edging performance too much for many of our testers.
 The soft Scarpa Dragos are covered in rubber and ready for miles of steep limestone, ensuring that your forearms will succumb to soreness long before your feet.

 — Matt Bento and Jack Cramer